Sourav-Tripathy/RL-Playground-debate/README.md

 # RL-Playground-practice-

-This repo contains my experiments on RL while learning RL
+This repo contains my experiments on a debate enviroment for llms